noties/Scrollable/README.md

 ```

-The most imprortant things here are
+The most imprortant things here are:

 1. `app:scrollable_maxScroll="@dimen/header_height"` - it's the value of header height aka the max scroll distance for a ScrollableLayout
 2. It's what will be a header
 3. It you wish to create *sticky* behavior to a certain View, you should indicate it's heigth here & in step **5**